Postpartum Physical Therapy

 … if you are not feeling like yourself.

 During the nine months that you carry a baby, your body undergoes significant changes.

 Among the difficulties women can face during postpartum recovery are:

 - Separated abdominal muscles

 - Poor posture

 Many of these symptoms are the result of diastasis recti and pelvic floor dysfunction.

-The Doctors of Physical Therapy at In Motion O.C. can help you address these postpartum issues.
+Pelvic floor therapy postpartum can help and the Doctors of Physical Therapy at In Motion O.C. can assist you in addressing these postpartum issues.